lieb/postdove/doc/virtiofs_storage.md

 We do, however have to make this filesystem visible to the VM running `pobox`.
 To do that, we do the second step in the virtual machine management.
-As of this writing, the packaged GUI interfaces for VM management have not integrated *VirtioFS* yet.
+We will do the following manual steps to edit to the `pobox` configuration file.
-This means that the following steps are a manual edit to the `pobox` configuration file.
+Depending on which GUI you have available, it ends up doing the same thing under the covers to make the filesystem available to the VM client.

 Everything we need to configure is in the XML file that describes `pobox`.
 As with other configuration parameters, we break this up into two hunks